tmbtech/multi-codeowners-test-project/README.md

 ## 🎯 Purpose

-This test project validates that the multi-codeowners action correctly:
+This test project validates that the **published** multi-codeowners action (`tmbtech/multi-codeowners@v1`) correctly:
 - Parses CODEOWNERS files
 - Maps changed files to required owner groups
 - Enforces approval requirements from ALL relevant code owner groups
 - Creates appropriate GitHub status checks and PR comments
 - Blocks merging when approvals are missing

+> **Note**: The pipelines use the published GitHub Action from the marketplace rather than building from source, ensuring we test the actual released version that users would consume.

 ## 📁 Test File Structure